CESNET/GPUJPEG/CONTRIBUTING.md

 below to see which JPEG files are supported.
 If the decoder isn't capable to decode a supported file, it should be considered a bug.
 The decoder must be always capable of decoding the file encoded by _GPUJPEG_ encoder.
-Even if file is not supported you may issue a feature request.
+Even if the file is not supported you may issue a feature request.

 Reporting bugs
 --------------
-You can open a bug on GitHub.
-GPUJPEG doesn't have its own mailing list, you can, however, for a direct contact use a mailing list of a sister project, [UltraGrid](https://github.com/CESNET/UltraGrid) which is tightly personally linked.
+Primarily, you can [open an issue](https://github.com/CESNET/GPUJPEG/issues) on GitHub.
+GPUJPEG doesn't have its own mailing list, for a direct contact you can, however, use a mailing list of a sister project, [UltraGrid](https://github.com/CESNET/UltraGrid) which is tightly personally linked.

 Please follow these rules when reporting the issue:
-1. use the latest GPUJPEG version
+1. use the _latest_ GPUJPEG version
-2. try to reproduce the issue either with the sample console application or provide a minimal working example demonstrating the problem.
+2. try to reproduce the issue either with the _sample console application_ or provide a _minimal working example_ demonstrating the problem.
-   Use verbose parameter (for _console application_  option `-v`).
+   Use debug verbosity level (for _console application_  option `-vv`).
-3. do not alter GPUJPEG code
+3. _do not alter_ GPUJPEG code for the report.
+If unnecessary, include the GPUJPEG patch in the bug report.
-4. provide as much information as possible related to the problem, e.g.:
+4. provide relevant information to the problem, such as:
    - SW/HW environment
    - compilation options
    - GPUJPEG parameters